 Q) I signed up for an event, but the weather forecast is calling for rain now, will the event still be held?

 A) Yes, we ride rain or shine.
 The only events that we have EVER cancelled due to weather is very early or very late season events where there was literally snow on the ground.
+In the event of severe storms with lightning, the track may be shut down for a period of time for the lightning to pass for worker and rider safety, but will reopen again as soon as the storm has passed.
 We have a contract with the track to hold our events, and the track does not cancel our contract because it rains.
 If you are in the New Rider's School, you WILL BE riding with your instructors in the rain.
 In reality, a huge amount can be learned by riding your bike in the rain on the track, embrace it and pick up some new skills.